jkakar/octopress/source/_posts/2010-06-13-object-collections-in-storm.markdown

   All users of the collection benefit from optimizations.

 - It creates a clean separation between finding data and using it.
-  This helps keep application logic more focused, because it isn’t intermingled with the particulars of generating queries.
+  This helps keep application logic more focused, because it isn't intermingled with the particulars of generating queries.

-We’ve used this pattern to good effect in both [Landscape](https://landscape.canonical.com/) and [Launchpad](https://launchpad.net/).
-In a future post I’ll talk about some different strategies we’ve used to implement the pattern.
+We've used this pattern to good effect in both [Landscape](https://landscape.canonical.com/) and [Launchpad](https://launchpad.net/).
+In a future post I'll talk about some different strategies we've used to implement the pattern.